InfinityAlgo-Academy/LightHouse/readme.md

   --config-path                  The path to the config JSON.
                                  An example config file: lighthouse-core/config/lr-desktop-config.js  [string] --preset                       Use a built-in configuration.
-                                 WARNING: If the --config-path flag is provided, this preset will be ignored.  [string] [choices: "perf", "experimental"]
+                                 WARNING: If the --config-path flag is provided, this preset will be ignored.  [string] [choices: "perf", "experimental", "desktop"]
   --chrome-flags                 Custom flags to pass to Chrome (space-delimited).
 For a full list of flags, see https://bit.ly/chrome-flags
                                  Additionally, use the CHROME_PATH environment variable to use a specific Chrome binary.
 Requires Chromium version 66.0 or later.
 If omitted, any detected Chrome Canary or Chrome stable will be used.  [string] [default: ""]
   --port                         The port to use for the debugging protocol.
-Use 0 for a random port  [number] [default: 0] --hostname                     The hostname to use for the debugging protocol.  [string] [default: "localhost"] --emulated-form-factor         Controls the emulated device form factor (mobile vs. desktop) if not disabled  [string] [choices: "mobile", "desktop", "none"]
+Use 0 for a random port  [number] [default: 0] --hostname                     The hostname to use for the debugging protocol.  [string] [default: "localhost"] --form-factor                  Determines how performance metrics are scored and if mobile-only audits are skipped.
+For desktop, --preset=desktop instead.  [string] [choices: "mobile", "desktop"]
+  --screenEmulation              Sets screen emulation parameters.
+See also --preset.
+Use --screenEmulation.disabled to disable.
+Otherwise set these 4 parameters individually: --screenEmulation.mobile --screenEmulation.width=360 --screenEmulation.height=640 --screenEmulation.deviceScaleFactor=2
-  --max-wait-for-load            The timeout (in milliseconds) to wait before the page is considered done loading and the run should continue.
+  --emulatedUserAgent            Sets useragent emulation  [string] --max-wait-for-load            The timeout (in milliseconds) to wait before the page is considered done loading and the run should continue.
 WARNING: Very high values can lead to large traces and instability  [number]
   --enable-error-reporting       Enables error reporting, overriding any saved preference. --no-enable-error-reporting will do the opposite.
 More: https://git.io/vFFTO  [boolean]
   --gather-mode, -G              Collect artifacts from a connected browser and save to disk.
 (Artifacts folder path may optionally be provided).
 If audit-mode is not also enabled, the run will quit early.